The Competition is open for advanced pianists of all ages and nationalities.

 Founder & Executive Director

-A graduate of Carnegie Mellon University and winner of international awards and competitions, Lanzo is opening this new opportunity for international and local young pianists to perform and refine their artistry, contributing to the music development of his home country, Costa Rica.
+Lanzo has been the recipient of multiple scholarships, competition prizes, and festival awards around the world.
+A graduate of Carnegie Mellon University and winner of international awards and competitions, he is opening this opportunity for international young pianists to perform and refine their artistry.

 Pianist and composer with formal academic studies in Mexico, Costa Rica, Germany and New York.